"""

 except Exception:

-# no substring found or csrf_secret is None
+# No substring found or csrf_secret is None

-# the csrf secret in request.META is invalid, add new one
+# The csrf secret in request.META is invalid, add new one

 csrf_secret = add_new_csrf_cookie(request)